idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tutorial_06.md

 are saying "add or remove the tracer so that its concentration remains fixed".
 In complex multi-phase, multi-component models this can be a real "gotcha" and a [PorousFlowSink](PorousFlowSink.md) is recommended.

-## Lack of upwinding
+## Lack of numerical stabilization

 Broadly speaking, the animation shows the expected behaviour, but what are those "stripes" of low and high concentration towards the end of the simulation?
-This is caused by the lack of upwinding.
-As mentioned in the introduction to this Page, upwinding is standard in most PorousFlow simulations, but is not used here.
+This is caused by the lack of numerical stabilization.
+As mentioned in the introduction to this Page, [stabilization is standard](stabilization.md) in most PorousFlow simulations, but is not used in the above simulation.
 In fact, if you run the simulation yourself, you'll see that `tracer_concentration` does not even lie within its expected range of $[0, 0.5]$!

-This is removed by upwinding, but comes at a cost: the upwinding introduces extra diffusion, so that sharp fronts are not maintained!
-If you are interested in tracking fronts precisely, PorousFlow is probably not the best choice.
-The reconstructed discontinuous galerkin module is probably for you.
+The "stripes" are removed by numerical stabilization, but this comes at a cost.
+PorousFlow offers two types of [numerical stabilization](stabilization.md).
+[Full-upwinding](upwinding.md) is excellent at eliminating overshoots and undershoots, and the convergence speed is also excellent, but it introduces extra diffusion, so that sharp fronts are not maintained!
+On the other hand, [KT stabilization](kt.md) also eliminates overshoots and undershoots and introduces very little or zero extra diffusion so that sharp fronts are maintained as well as without any numerical stabilization, but its convergence speed and runtime are always greater.
+Further details regarding the diffusion of fronts may be found in the [numerical diffusion](numerical_diffusion.md) page.

+It is not possible to use full-upwinding with the [PorousFlowFullySaturated](actions/PorousFlowFullySaturated.md) Action, but KT stabilization may be easily introduced:

+!listing modules/porous_flow/examples/tutorial/06_KT.i start=[PorousFlowFullySaturated] end=[]

+Users are strongly encouraged to experiment with KT stabilization and report their findings back to the moose-users gmail group, since this stabilization is still at the development stage.

 [Start](porous_flow/tutorial_00.md) |
 [Previous](porous_flow/tutorial_05.md) |